ERICA-CASH II

 About the conference

-The ERICA and CASH II Final Conference will be held from January 25 to 27, 2021.
-At this event, the ERICA and CASH II projects will be presented along with invited and contributed talks.
+The ERICA and CASH II Final Conference was held in an online format from January 25 to 27, 2021.
+At this event, the ERICA and CASH II projects were be presented along with invited and contributed talks.

 Inorganic hydrates such as calcium-silicate-hydrate, abbreviated C-S-H, are “wonder” materials exceedingly rich in terms of potential applications that can be produced in almost any shape or form, cheaply and in large quantities right across the world from local and sustainable resources.
 C-S-H is the “glue” of cement, itself the glue of concrete, material with enormous economic impact.
 But C-S-H and other hydrates are also used as a filler in paper and in polymer composites, as dental filling materials, for waste water treatment in fertilizers and as insulation and encasement materials including for nuclear waste.